-Competency Course Describe specific assessment opportunity Identify the adverse human health effects of chemical, biological, and physical hazards PUBH 6123 Toxicology: Applications for Public Health Policy PUBH 6123 - Students complete a series of quiz and exam questions related to this competency.
-See ERF Conduct and interpret data analyses of environmental or occupational exposures or health outcomes PUBH 6131 Quantitative Methods in Environmental and Occupational Health PUBH 6853 Use of Statistical Packages: Data Management and Data Analysis 65 PUBH 6131 - In the Presentation and Paper, students apply computational and statistical concepts to carry out a series of data analyses and interpret the results.
-Students write a paper and deliver an oral presentation describing their methodologies and results which assess environmental/occupational exposures. (pg.
-2) PUBH 6853 - There are seven homework assignments that build on students' abilities to conduct and interpret data analyses using SAS.
-See ERF Assess environmental or occupational exposures to evaluate the severity of a chemical, physical, or biological hazard and potential for prevention and control strategies to reduce exposure PUBH 6126 Assessment and Control of Environmental Hazards PUBH 6126: In the Literature Presentation, students synthesize and critique peer-reviewed articles that assess environmental or occupational exposures and identify the potential for prevention and control strategies to reduce exposures.
-Students use the human health risk paradigm/framework in their assessment (pg.
-2) Evaluate observational studies that examine the relationship between environmental or occupational exposures and health, including biases and study limitations PUBH 6121 Environmental and Occupational Epidemiology PUBH 6121 - Students evaluate two peer-reviewed publications, both individually and within a group.
+Assessment of Competencies for MPH, Environmental Health Science and Policy Competency Course Describe specific assessment opportunity Identify the adverse human health effects of chemical, biological, and physical hazards.
+PUBH 6123 Toxicology: Applications for Public Health Policy PUBH 6123-Students complete a series of quiz and exam questions related to this competency.
+See ERF.
+Conduct and interpret data analyses of environmental or occupational exposures or health outcomes.
+PUBH 6131 Quantitative Methods in Environmental and Occupational Health PUBH 6853 Use of SAS for Data Management and Analysis PUBH 6131-In the Presentation and Paper, students apply computational and statistical concepts to carry out a series of data analyses and interpret the results.
+Students write a paper and deliver an oral presentation describing their methodologies and results which assess environmental/occupational exposures (p.
+2).
+PUBH 6853-There are seven homework assignments that build on students' abilities to conduct and interpret data analyses using SAS.
+See ERF.
+Assess environmental or occupational exposures to evaluate the severity of a chemical, physical, or biological hazard and potential for prevention and control strategies to reduce exposure.
+PUBH 6126 Assessment and Control of Environmental Hazards PUBH 6126-In the Literature Presentation, students synthesize and critique peer-reviewed articles that assess environmental or occupational exposures and identify the potential for prevention and control strategies to reduce exposures.
+Students use the human health risk paradigm/framework in their assessment (p.
+2).
+Evaluate observational studies that examine the relationship between environmental or occupational exposures and health, including biases and study limitations.
+PUBH 6121 Environmental and Occupational Epidemiology PUBH 6121-Students evaluate two peer-reviewed publications, both individually and within a group.
 Students write a critique of the article using a provided framework that assesses the competency.
-See ERF
+See ERF.

-65 PA/MPH students take PUBH 6853.
+&lt;sup>68 PA/MPH students take PUBH 6853.
 All other students take PUBH 6131.

-Demonstrate knowledge of processes through which science-based policies are developed to address environmental or occupational health issues PUBH 6122 Environmental Policy, Politics, and Programs PUBH 6122: In the Agency Petition assignment, students write a science-based petition to a federal agency requesting a change in policy that affects an environmental or occupational health issue.
-In the Public Comments assignment, students write a public comment to a proposed rule (i.e., federal regulation) related to an environmental or occupational health issue.
-To complete these tasks, students must demonstrate knowledge of the processed through which science-based policies are developed. (pg.
-3) Synthesize information to assess and manage environmental or occupational risks and engage in public health risk communication PUBH 6124 Problem Solving in Environmental and Occupational Health PUBH 6124: In the Final paper and presentation, students work in groups to prepare a problem-based environmental or occupational health case study.
+Demonstrate knowledge of processes through which science- based policies are developed to address environmental or occupational health issues.
+PUBH 6122 Protecting Public Health and the Environment: Policies, Politics and Programs PUBH 6122-In the Agency Petition assignment, students write a science- based petition to a federal agency requesting a change in policy that affects an environmental or occupational health issue.
+In the Public Comments assignment, students write a public comment on a proposed rule (i.e., federal regulation) related to an environmental or occupational health issue.
+To complete these tasks, students must demonstrate knowledge of the processed through which science-based policies are developed (p.
+3).
+Synthesize information to assess and manage environmental or occupational risks and engage in public health risk communication.
+PUBH 6124 Risk Management and Communication PUBH 6124-In the Final paper and presentation, students work in groups to prepare a problem-based environmental or occupational health case study.
 Acting as a federal, state, or local government public health official, students write a final paper where they synthesize information to assess and manage their chosen risk.
-In a 30-minute presentation (with PowerPoint), student communicate public health risk information as their chosen public health official.
+In a 30-minute presentation (with PowerPoint), students communicate public health risk information as their chosen public health official.
 Students are individually assessed through self-reflection exercise, during the presentation Q&A, and the Session 5 proposal.
-See ERF
+See ERF.